cits5501/cits5501.github.io/assets/lectures/lect02--testing.md

 ### Definition

-We define testing as a systematic attempt to find faults in a planned way a software system.
+We define testing as a systematic attempt to find faults in a software system. in a planned way.

 (Adapted from Bruegge & Dutoit)